Ceyron/expmath/README.md

 # Road-Map
 Create two more examples, consisting of a dynamic animation of an oscillating string showing of the combination of eigen frequencies and eigen modes and a three-dimensional example of a transformation taking place.

+# TODO

+* Dockerize the entire application: This might consist of two independent docker containers, one for the static webpage und one for the interactive bokeh content
+* Get the DNS working